pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 ### <a id="static-routes"></a>Step 7: Configure Static Routes

 To configure static routes:

 1. For each T0 router, including the Shared Tier-0 and all Tenant Tier-0 routers, define a static route to the external network.
 For instructions, see [Create Tier-0 Router](./nsxt-3-0-install.html#nsxt30-t0-router-create) in _Installing and Configuring NSX-T Data Center v3.0 for TKGI_.

 1. For the Shared Tier-0 router, the default static route points to the external management components such as vCenter and NSX Manager and provides internet connectivity.

     As shown in the image below, the Shared Tier-0 defines a static route for vCenter and NSX Manager as `192.168.201.0/24`, and the static route for internet connectivity as `0.0.0.0/0`:

     ![T0-shared-route](images/nsxt/mt0/nsxt-static-routes-01.png)

 1. Confirm that the default static route for each Tenant Tier-0 router points to the tenant's corporate network.

     As shown in the image below, the Tenant Tier-0 defines a static route to the corporate network as `0.0.0.0/0`:

     ![T0-customer-route](images/nsxt/mt0/nsxt-static-routes-02.png)

 ### <a id="consider-nat-shared"></a>Step 8: Considerations for NAT Topology on Shared Tier-0

 The Multi-T0 configuration steps documented here apply to deployments where NAT mode is **not** used on the Shared Tier-0 router.
-For more information, see <a href="./nsxt-topologies.html">NSX Deployment Topologies for Tanzu Kubernetes Grid Integrated Edition</a>.
+For more information, see <a href="./nsxt-topologies.html">NSX Deployment Topologies for {{  vars.product }}</a>.

 For deployments where NAT-mode is used on the Shared Tier-0 router, additional provisioning steps must be followed to preserve NAT functionality to external networks while bypassing NAT rules for traffic flowing from the Shared Tier-0 router to each Tenant Tier-0 router.

-Existing Tanzu Kubernetes Grid Integrated Edition deployments where NAT mode is configured on the Shared Tier-0 router cannot be re-purposed to support a Multi-T0 deployment following this documentation.
+Existing {{  vars.product }} deployments where NAT mode is configured on the Shared Tier-0 router cannot be re-purposed to support a Multi-T0 deployment following this documentation.

 ### <a id="consider-nat-tenant"></a>Step 9: Considerations for NAT Topology on Tenant Tier-0